 Thanksgiving is such a wonderful time for families to connect and spend some time expressing gratitude for all they’ve been given and for one another.
+A time for charity opportunities, if you will.
 It can also be a wonderful opportunity for parents to intentionally instill gratitude through home projects, like a Gratitude Tree, or through community service projects outside of the home.

 If you are looking for ways to serve your community as a family, check out some of these